etoile/EtoileFoundation/INSTALL.Cocoa.md

 To produce a test bundle and run the test suite, open EtoileFoundation.xcodeproj and choose TestEtoileFoundation or TestEtoileFoundation (iOS) in the Scheme menu.

++**Note:** The test suite doesn't test the classes that belong to EtoileThread +and EtoileXML.
+For these, tests are available in their respective +subdirectories but they currently don't use UnitKit.

 Trouble
 -------